isaqb-org/glossary/manuscript/2-terms-D-L.md

   Encapsulation is a mechanism for [information hiding](#term-information-hiding).

 {#term-enterprise-it-architecture}
 ### Enterprise IT Architecture

-Enterprise Architecture.
+Synonym: Enterprise Architecture.

 Structures and concepts for the it support of an entire company.
 Atomic subject matters of the enterprise architecture are single software systems also referred to as „applications“.

 {#term-entity}
 ### Entity
+Category:
 Entity is a building block of [Domain-Driven Design](#term-DDD).
 An entity is a core object of a business domain with unchangeable identity and a clearly defined lifecycle.
 Entities map their state to [value objects](#term-value-object) and are almost always persistent.

 {#term-facade}